12 Perfect Gift Ideas for Occupational Therapists

 The Kindle Paperwhite is a great leisure option to have after work, when it’s time to unwind and dive into a good book.
 I’m really excited about this Kindle since it’s waterproof and is perfect for those much-needed Epsom salt baths after full days of tough patient care.

-I also prefer the Paperwhite over tablet reading since you don’t have that digital screen glare that we face all day with our phones, tablets, and computers.
+I also prefer the Paperwhite over tablet reading since you don’t have that digital screen glare/blue light that we look at all day with our phones, tablets, and computers.

 5. Wipe-able Gait Belt